-I looked back at several of my other posts on tinnitus and realized that many of the ones that describe a flare up in ringing or vertigo were written in the winter, particularly in the transition to the colder months.
+Many of my other posts on tinnitus that describe a flare up in ringing or vertigo were written in the winter, particularly in the transition to the colder months.
 I began wondering if the severity of my tinnitus was seasonal, fueled by a return to cooler temperatures, changes in barometric pressure and humidity levels, and my overall activity and happiness levels.

 This makes sense since many of the things associated with winter are also linked to tinnitus.